moriarty83/cro25word/readme.md

+## Installation
+1. Clone this repo.
+2. Navigate to the repo folder in your terminal.
+3. Run 'pip -r requirements.txt'
+4. Run 'python cro25word.py'

 ## Inspiration
 Cro25word (pronounced ‘crossword’) is a puzzle game inspired by the competitive and communal aspects of Wordle, the logic challenge of Sudoku and a classic crossword puzzle.
 The result is a daily puzzle for players to challenge their brain and vocabulary and showcase their wit and verbal creativity.